Bye-Law 8 : GENERAL ASSEMBLY

 (e) to make recommendations to the Council as appropriate regarding the foregoing.

-The Executive Committee may determine whether the General Assembly shall be held (wholly or partly) at a physical place or by means of an electronic platform(s).
+The Executive Board may determine whether the General Assembly shall be held (wholly or partly) at a physical place or by means of an electronic platform(s).

 8.2 Notice of General Assembly